 The traditional colour for the wedding dress in China is red, but it’s more common to see the bride in a large fluffy western style white dress.
 The groom invariably wears a suit, modern rather than top hat and tails and typically mixed with a flamboyant coloured shirt and tie.
 Surprisingly, few others dress up.
 There is no tradition of Bridesmaids or Best man or Ushers, so far these roles are not being copied from western weddings; its only about the couple,.
 Even after attending several weddings, I am still surprised to see the other guests, sporting jeans and tee shirts.
 Even the parents of the couple are normally casually dressed.

 Traditional Chinese wedding clothes are not currently popular but with a revival of interest in Hanfu clothing among young people it’s possible this may change.
-The fiancé of my wife’s nephew, who plans to marry next year, has said she wants a Chinese wedding dress.
+The fiancé of a friends nephew, who plans to marry next year, has said she wants a Chinese wedding dress.
 With 3000 years of culture to mine there should be a lot of interesting and unique choices to pick from

 The party usually happens in a large hotel.
 The more popular venues will spend each Saturday or Sunday morning preparing the flowers, balloons, ribbons, the PA system, red carpets, display screens and table decorations ready for the banquet.
 The bride and Groom’s arrival should be accompanied by very loud firecrackers.
 At the last wedding attended, the fireworks were replaced by confetti, the former now banned in many cities due to the pollution.